Tell es-Sakan

 Tell es-Sakan (تل السكن) is a mound created by the accumulation of the remains of consecutive settlements, located about 5 km south of Gaza City in Palestine.
 This tell was the site of two separate Early Bronze Age urban settlements.
 During Ancient Egypt's expansion into southwestern Canaan in the latter half of the 4th millennium BCE, Tell es-Sakan was founded as an administrative centre for the Egyptian colonies in the region.
 It was inhabited from about 3300 BCE to 3000 BCE.
 After a period of abandonment, a Canaanite city was established around 2600 BCE and inhabited until about 2250 BCE, after which Tell es-Sakan was permanently abandoned.

 Tell es-Sakan functioned as a trading post and was positioned along what was probably a dried-up channel of the Wadi Ghazzeh – a watercourse that is dry most of the year but in the Bronze Age would have been navigable.
 The settlement may have been a successor to Taur Ikhbeineh, a nearby site inhabited in the 34th century BCE.
 At its discovery in 1998, Tell es-Sakan was the oldest known Egyptian fortification and the only known Egyptian fortified settlement beyond the Nile Valley.
 A fortification of a potentially similar age was found at the Egyptian settlement of Tel Erani in 2013.
 After the Canaanite city of Tell es-Sakan was abandoned in the 23rd century BCE, Tell el-Ajjul was established 500 m to the south, likely as a replacement.

 The tell was discovered during a building project and subsequently investigated as part of an international collaboration between Palestine's Department of Antiquities and Cultural Heritage and the French National Centre for Scientific Research.
 Though there were plans for further archaeological research, fieldwork halted after the 2000 season due to the start of the Second Intifada, a Palestinian uprising against Israeli occupation.
 Finds from Tell es-Sakan have been exhibited in France and Switzerland.

 The site covered around 8-9 ha, of which 0.14 ha has undergone archaeological excavation; a much larger area has been destroyed as a result of construction and conflict.
 In 2017, the Hamas government's Land Authority began bulldozing part of the site to clear the way for a building project.
 Still, it halted following opposition from various groups, including the government's Ministry of Tourism and Antiquities and the Islamic University of Gaza.
-The site was further damaged as a result of the Israeli invasion of the Gaza Strip in 2023–25.
+The site was further damaged as a result of the Gaza war.